AllMightySauron/ascii-table3/README.md

 `ascii-table3` is a pure ascii table renderer and beautifier, heavily inspired by the `ascii-table` package created by Beau Sorensen.
 The original package lacked support for multiple table styles and that is what motivated me to create this new one.

 Currently with **over a dozen** predefined table styles, the collection style keeps growing.
 I am pretty sure there is a style for everyone.
-If not, you can even design your own custom stye and add it to the library!
+If not, you can even design your own custom style and add it to the library!

+This package now **includes support for ANSI escape sequences** so that rendered tables can output rich console content with colors by relying on packages like [chalk](https://github.com/chalk/chalk).

-Please direct any issues, suggestions or feature requests to the [ascii-table3 github](https://github.com/AllMightySauron/ascii-table3) page.
+Please direct any issues, suggestions or feature requests to the [ascii-table3](https://github.com/AllMightySauron/ascii-table3) github page.

 Existing code for the original `ascii-table` package should run fine with very few changes (see examples below).